 That Job Aldridge’s daughter whose settlement appears to be at Sutton, be examined [questioned] and removed [from the parish].

 The churchwardens and overseers at Alfreton took the decision that the rising costs of relief could not continue and at a meeting held on 29 January 1801 made plans in accordance with the Poor Law Statute of 1781 to establish a ”house for the reception of poor people who are and may be burthensome to this parish”.
 On 11 February following, a meeting was held at the George Inn to order that such a building should be erected for the poor who were legally settled in the parish.
 On 6 May the same year at a further meeting it was agreed to the conveyance of a “piece of waste ground for erecting a poor house” to the Visitors and Overseers of the Poor.
-Land of about 10 acres was allocated for the building on Sleetmoor Common, and was completed on 11 August 1804.
-It was known as the Alfreton Poor House.

 It is not known how many people passed through the doors of the Alfreton Poor House but it may have been a significant number, as the level of poverty and need increased over the years.

 The Poor Law Amendment Act of 1834 [also known as the “New Poor Law”] completely replaced all previous legislation that had been based on the 1601 English Poor Law.
 This new law ensured that all poor people [those that requested or needed relief] were placed in workhouses, regardless of age or infirmity.
 Children received some schooling, but all inmates had to work several hours a day in order to “earn” their keep.
 The Belper Poor Law was established on 5 May 1837, its administration overseen by a Board of Guardians.
 It represented many Derbyshire Parishes, and the Parish of Alfreton joined on 30 September 1837.
-The Belper Union Workhouse was completed in September 1840 at Babington Meadow and began to take inmates from local parish poor houses, including the Alfreton Poor House on Sleetmoor Lane.

 PHOTO: The Laburnum Inn, photographed shortly before demolition.

-After its closure, the Alfreton Poor House was privately purchased by Charles Roland Palmer-Morewood in 1844.
+Whether or not the Poor House sold at auction is not known, but after its closure, the Alfreton Poor House was privately purchased by Charles Roland Palmer-Morewood in 1844.
 The substantial building was converted into cottages and a beer house, originally known as the “Old Workhouse Inn” but at some point the name changed to the “Laburnum Tree Inn”.
 Toward the end of 1896, Palmer-Morewood sold the Laburnum and seven other public houses at auction [including the George Inn at Alfreton].

 Although it stood alone on Sleetmoor Lane, it was, at one time, a popular meeting place for local people.
 The building itself, however, was never refurbished or brought up to more modern standards.
 The Laburnum Inn closed and the building remained derelict for some time before it was finally demolished in January 1964, after 160 years.